-CIIS was founded in 1968 by Dr. Haridas Chaudhuri and his wife, Bina Chaudhuri, as a small institute with a big vision: to give people of all backgrounds and beliefs the opportunity to transform self, society, and earth through an integral education and evolution of consciousness.
+CIIS was founded in 1968 by Dr. Haridas Chaudhuri and his wife, Bina Chaudhuri, as a small institute with a big vision: to give people of all backgrounds and beliefs the opportunity to transform self, society, and earth through integral education and evolution of consciousness.

 In San Francisco, during the 1960s, Eastern spirituality and Western psychology converged to birth a new integral consciousness (body, mind, and spirit) and a new model of well-being (self, society, and Earth).